-The recreation trail in this segment would be relocated (shifted) and connections made to the existing trail segments continuing on to Sand City and under the highway.
+The Beach Range Road recreation trail in this segment would be extended to the roundabout and connect to the existing recreational trail on the ocean side of Highway 1.
+The existing crossing where Beach Range Road ends would be eliminated and replaced with the extension.
+This Class I pedestrian and bicycle facility extension improve safety, access, and mobility within the TAMC-owned public right-of-way.
 The roundabout and these related improvements are shown in Figure 3-8.
 The trail relocation would be programmed so that there would be no interruption of use of the trail during construction.